bacharSalleh/lottiefiles-test/README.md

 - `cloud-worker/`: Source file for cloudflare worker.
 - `src/`: Source files for the application.
   - `components/`: React components.
+  - `pages/`: React components.
   - `hooks/`: Custom hooks.
   - `helpers/`: Helper functions and constants.
   - `service-worker/`: Service worker setup for caching and offline capabilities.

+## Application Pages

+The application is structured around two main pages which are essential for the user interaction:

+1. **Home Page**:
+   - This is the landing page where users can search and preview animations.

+2. **Library Page**:
+   - This page allows users to view, save, or remove animations to and from their personal library.
+The animations saved here can be managed even when offline, thanks to the service worker's background synchronization capabilities.
+   -
 ## Offline Capabilities
 The application uses a service worker to cache assets and API responses, enabling offline access to cached animations.